-What is the difference between a recruiter and hiring manager?
+What is the difference between a recruiter and a hiring manager?
 Is there a meaningful difference?
 How can both parties work better together for a streamlined hiring process?

 Many people oversimplify the difference between a hiring manager and recruiter by saying one is an in-house employee making final calls on new hires, and the other is a contracted freelance recruiter or firm sourcing candidates and sending them down the funnel.

-However, the difference between a recruiter and hiring manager isn’t a job title, or simply whether they are inside or outside an organization.
+However, the difference between a recruiter and a hiring manager isn’t a job title, or simply whether they are inside or outside an organization.
 Rather, each has a distinct role to play, but neither can accomplish their goals without the help of the other.

 What is a Hiring Manager?

-A hiring manager is the person inside an organization who is tasked with filling empty roles, and who makes the final decisions on whether a candidate receives an offer.
+A hiring manager is a person inside an organization who is tasked with filling empty roles, and who makes the final decisions on whether a candidate receives an offer.
 In some cases, their sole purpose in the company is hiring.

 These hiring managers are struggling with unprecedented tightness in the labor market and candidate demands.
 Many say they struggle with ineffective and unstructured hiring processes, and 84% of full-time hiring managers say they are burned out.

 In other cases, hiring managers are in some role that will place them in a supervisory position over whoever is being hired.
 These hiring managers can be a division head, a department manager, or (more rarely) a person attached to the human resources department.

 In some cases, individual team leads will be put in the position of the hiring manager when expanding their team, with limited oversight from someone above them in the chain of authority.
 This type of delegation is common in organizations without a designated hiring manager.

 Ideally, such a hiring manager is intimately familiar with the role and its responsibilities.
 In many cases, the hiring manager may have served in the role or a similar one, either within the current organization or in a similar one.